nicolasleigh/NoteBooks/Portfolio/Blog/Article.md

 Database Design: PostgreSQL was chosen for its reliability and scalability.
 I structured the database to handle blog posts, tags, user statistics (likes, views), and multilingual content.

 Deployment & DevOps: The app is dockerized for easy deployment using Docker and Docker Compose.
-Caddy is used as a reverse proxy server to serve static files.
+Caddy is used as a reverse proxy and static file server.
 I set up GitHub actions for continuous integration and delivery.

 Testing & Debugging: To ensure the app’s reliability, I implemented unit and integration tests, while logging and monitoring were set up to keep track of any issues.